hang-chuan-wei/hang-chuan-wei.github.io/_pages/about.md

 News
 ======

+- [**[Oct.
+2025]** Instructed student project - B.L.U.R. is awarded Gold Medal at Bartlett Autumn show.](https://autumn2025.bartlettarchucl.com/ad-rc7-biospatial-tending/rc7-project-2-b-l-u-r)
+- [**[Sep.
+2025]** I start work as PGTA in M.Arch Urban Design, at UCL.](https://hang-chuan-wei.github.io/teaching/2025-UD-PGTA)
-- **[Jul.
-2025]** Our paper about Environmental-driven Fabrication presented in CAAD Futures 2025 at Hong Kong University.
+- [**[Jul.
+2025]** Our paper about Environmental-driven Fabrication presented in CAAD Futures 2025 at Hong Kong University.](https://hang-chuan-wei.github.io/publication/2025-07-01-envi-driven-making)
 - **[Jul.
 2025]** I give a talk about Probiotic Modelling at School of Design, SUSTech in Shenzhen.
 - **[Jun.
 2025]** We present the prototype of Probiotic Intervention at London Design Biennale 2025.
 - **[May.
 2025]** We present our research project about Probiotic Intervention at Towards Integrative Design Symposium at Innsbruck University.